anogbidor/Portfolio-website/README.md

 * Floating Chat Widget with Q\&A
 * Theme support using a centralized theme configuration
 * Responsive Design using TailwindCSS
+* View All Projects Modal with category filter and search
+* Project Card hover animations with consistent styling
+* Dynamic tag styling with contrast-aware colors
+* Tailwind-based gradient hover button effects
+* Modularized and type-safe project data with category filtering

 ---